I get a lot of questions from artists who want to sell their work to shops. Like, A LOT.

 “I’d be happy to offer sale or return, but for a limited period of X weeks.
 After that, we’ll either cheerfully part company or switch to wholesale-only.
 If that sounds good, here’s my sale or return agreement for you to check over and sign.”

 This way, the retailer still gets to do some cautious toe-dipping, but in a way that’s tightly controlled by you.
-We talk about sale or return agreements in chapter three of What Retailers Want.

 Next you’d ask them to look over the stock they currently hold, decide what they’d like to keep and what they’d like to return.
 Then you send them an invoice for the stuff that’s staying and instructions on how to return the rest.